-Room-change requests are not considered during the first three weeks of classes.
+Room-change requests are not considered during the first two weeks of classes.
 This period is crucial in tracking students who move in and cancellations.
-During the fall semester, a Room-change Re- quest Process is offered.
-Residents will receive an email regarding the Room-change Request Process at the beginning of the fall semester.
+During the fall semester, a Room-change Request Process is offered during the third week of each semester.
+Residents will receive an email regarding the Room-change Request Process at the beginning of the semester.
 Students may not move to another room unless permission to do so has been granted by Housing and Residence Life.